N3ar/REVelry/presentations.md

 - BugsBunny: Hopping to RTL Targets with a Directed Hardware-Design Fuzzer
 - An Analysis of Speculative Type Confusion Vulnerabilities in the Wild

+### Notes
+I realized I don't really know too much about obfuscation.
+Might be worth reading some modern papers on obfuscation.
+Open for discussion.

 ## Past Presentation
 Past presentation slides can be found in the `past-presentations` directory and follow the pattern YYYYMMDD-Title.ppt